 Total time of all resolved conversations divided by a total number of resolved requests:

 Why is Time to Resolution critical to CX metric?

 CX metrics allows to track and measure the CX while using the product.
 Using Analytics tools, we can track CX metrics with different report structures.
 Check out the following key CX metrics required to improve your customer experience:

 Net Promoter Score is short and simple for the customers to answer, and it is very easy to track for companies.
 NPS helps you predict future revenue gain or loss and works as open-text feedback.

 Customer retention rate is the measurement of how a business retains customers over a specific period of time.

 Customer Effort Score (CES) helps you analyze the service’s complexity.
 CES is a transactional metric and should be used after service interactions and other key moments after purchase.

 Customer Lifetime Value (CLV) could be calculated both as a business value or as a value over a defined period of time with customer relationship.

 Different tools can seamlessly handle this entire process or cycle in the market.
 For the measurement of each interaction of the customer with the company, a tool like QuestionPro can be used to accurately and in real-time measure.

-Post interaction feedback like a post-chat survey, post IVR call survey, and feedback link in the footer of email communications are different channels of effective collection of the data.
+Post interaction feedback like a post-chat or post-call survey, post IVR call survey, and feedback link in the footer of email communications are different channels of effective collection of the data.